craws/OpenAtlas/install/upgrade/upgrade.md

     service apache2 restart

+### 5.1.0 to 5.1.1

+A code base update (e.g. with git pull) and an Apache restart should be sufficient.

 ### 5.0.0 to 5.1.0

 A code base update (e.g. with git pull) and an Apache restart should be sufficient.